Stochastic billiards with Markovian reflections in generalized parabolic domains: Introduction

+Section~\ref{sec:billiards} below gives details of our assumptions, the formal statements of the results, and remarks on possible extensions and generalizations, including the critical case $\gamma =\gammacr$.
+The fact that the recurrence phase transition is located in the parameter domain $\gamma \in (0,1)$ is to be expected, under mild conditions, since in the case $\gamma =0$ (a flat tube) the condition $\int_S \pib (\beta) \tan \beta\, \ud \beta =0$ ensures that there is zero averaged drift in the horizontal direction, while for $\gamma \geq 1$ (a wedge, or wider), on each boundary reflection the process will escape to infinity with positive probability.

-Under the stronger condition $\int_S \Kb ( \alpha , \ud \beta) \tan \beta = 0$ for all $\alpha \in S$, which is the case, for example, if every reflection distribution is symmetric around the normal vector, then the description of $\gammac$ is rather simple (and constructive), involving the kernel only through its stationary density~$\pib$: see~\eqref{eq:critical-parameter-strict} below.
-Otherwise, the description of~$\gammac$ exhibits more complex dependence on~$\cK$: see~\eqref{eq:critical-parameter-general}.
+Under the stronger condition $\int_S \Kb ( \alpha , \ud \beta) \tan \beta = 0$ for all $\alpha \in S$, which is the case, for example, if every reflection distribution is symmetric around the normal vector, then~$\gammacr \in (0,1/2)$ and the description of $\gammacr$ is rather simple (and constructive), involving the reflection kernel $\Kb$ only through its stationary density~$\pib$: see~\eqref{eq:critical-parameter-strict} below.
+Otherwise, the description of~$\gammacr$ exhibits more complex dependence on~$\Kb$: see~\eqref{eq:critical-parameter-general}.

-We analyse the stochastic billiards problem via a translation to a spatially non-homogeneous Markov process $\xi_n = (X_n, \alpha_n)$ on the \emph{half strip} $\Sigma := \RP \times S$, where $X_n := Z_n^{1-\gamma}$.
+We analyse the stochastic billiards problem via a transformation to a spatially non-homogeneous Markov process $\xi_n = (X_n, \alpha_n)$ on the \emph{half-strip} $\Sigma := \RP \times S$, where $X_n := Z_n^{1-\gamma}$.
 The scaling is such that the increments of $X_n$ have variance bounded away from $0$ and $\infty$, in which case the half-strip model falls into a (generalized) \emph{Lamperti regime} where the effective drift at $X_n = x$ is of order $1/x$; the terminology is by analogy with Lamperti's fundamental work on the classification of near-critical processes on~$\RP$~\cite{lamp}.
 Half-strip processes have their own interest and history: see Section~\ref{sec:strips-motivation} below.